A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Introduction

-\textbf{Comprehensive analysis of \ours and \agos.} We provide an in-depth examination of both \agos and our proposed \ours algorithms.
+\textbf{Comprehensive analysis of Multi-Walk and \agos.} We provide an in-depth examination of both Multi-Walk and \agos algorithms.
 Specifically, we analyze their convergence properties \wrt iterations (computation), wall-clock time, and communication overhead.
 This detailed comparison addresses a significant gap in the literature, offering insights into the performance trade-offs of these methods.
 We analyze both algorithms under the assumption of non-convex, smooth, and heterogeneous loss functions, without any upper bounds on computation or communication delays.

-\textbf{Theoretical insights.} Our analysis demonstrates that \ours exhibits superior performance on graphs with larger diameters, while \agos is likely a better choice for small-diameter graphs in terms of iteration complexity.
-Specifically, \ours outperforms \agos in both iteration complexity and communication overhead on network topologies such as cycles.
-We showed that in iid setting, on graphs where \( p = \mathcal{O}\left( \frac{1}{V} \right), \) with \( V \) representing the number of nodes in the network, \ours shows superior performance compared to \agos.
+\textbf{Theoretical insights.} Our analysis demonstrates that Multi-Walk exhibits superior performance on graphs with larger diameters, while \agos is likely a better choice for small-diameter graphs in terms of iteration complexity.
+Specifically, Multi-Walk outperforms \agos in both iteration complexity and communication overhead on graph topologies such as cycles.
+We showed that in iid setting, on graphs where \( p = \mathcal{O}\left( \frac{1}{V} \right), \) with \( V \) representing the number of nodes in the network graph, Multi-Walk shows superior performance compared to \agos.
 Here, \( p \) refers to the spectral gap of \( \vec{P}^\top \vec{P} \), where \( \vec{P} \) is the mixing matrix of \agos.
 Intuitively, \( p^{-1/2} \) correlates with the graph's diameter.
-When evaluating convergence in terms of clock time, \agos benefits from a linear speed-up with the number of nodes. \ours outperforms \agos when considering convergence in terms of communication overhead except in small-diameter with extreme data heterogeneity (non-iid) settings.
+When evaluating convergence in terms of clock time, \agos benefits from a linear speed-up with the number of nodes.
+Multi-Walk outperforms \agos when considering convergence in terms of communication overhead except in small-diameter graphs with extreme data heterogeneity (non-iid).
 This highlights the effectiveness of each algorithm in different scenarios.